-After the first three research questions were answered, there was a need for recommendations.
-These recommendations are summarized in the fourth research question: how do quartermasters work, and what are underlying mechanisms that influence their opinions and behaviour?
+The fourth research question is: how do quartermasters work, and what are underlying mechanisms that influence their opinions and behaviour?
 This last question was answered based on personal interviews with quartermasters.

 Gathering information

 The coded data from the interviews shows that almost every quartermaster uses their own professional network to gather information.
 This is the main source of information when a quartermaster has organizational questions.
 The team around the quartermaster, like consultants and commissioners, is also part of this professional network.
 About half the quartermasters interviewed reads specialist literature like management books or articles.
 Some quartermasters get information from the internet, and one quartermaster received a yearly training.